Risk Awareness in HTN Planning: Risk-Aware HTN Planning

-\begin{definition}[Risk-aware HTN Planning] A risk-aware HTN planning problem is a 4-tuple $P_r=\tuple{s_0,tn_0,D,U}$, where $s_0$ is the initial state, $tn_0$ is the initial task network, $D=\tuple{O,M}$ is a risk-involving planning domain consisting of cost-variable operators $O$ and a set of methods $M$, and $U$ is a utility function that expresses a certain attitude $ATT$ by evaluating the operator costs.
-A plan $\pi$ is a solution to $P_r$ if and only if $\pi$ has a maximum expected utility $EU(\pi)$ that reflects the chosen attitude $ATT$. \end{definition}
+\begin{definition}[Risk-aware HTN Planning] A risk-aware HTN planning problem is a 4-tuple $P_r=\tuple{s_0,tn_0,D,U}$, where \begin{itemize} \item $s_0$ is the initial state, \item $tn_0$ is the initial task network, \item $D=\tuple{O,M}$ is a risk-involving planning domain consisting of cost-variable operators $O$ and a set of methods $M$, and \item $\forall o \in O, U: c(o) \rightarrow \mathbb{R}$ is a utility function that expresses the risk attitude in terms of operator costs. \end{itemize} A plan $\pi$ is a solution to $P_r$ if and only if $\pi$ complies with Definition~\ref{def:solution-plan_based} and has a maximum expected utility $EU(\pi)$ computed using $U$ to reflect the risk attitude of the risk-aware HTN planning agent, i.e., $EU(\pi) = max \{EU(\pi_i): i = 0 \ldots n$\}, where $n$ is the number of all primitive task networks that are applicable in $s_0$ and produced by repeatedly decomposing $tn_0$. \end{definition}

+Note that for risk-aware state-based HTN planning, the solution is defined similarly to the previous definition, but it complies with the solution of the classical state-based HTN planning (see Definition 13 in~\cite{georgievski2015htn}) instead of Definition~\ref{def:solution-plan_based}, which is for plan-based HTN planning.

-\begin{definition} [Risk-aware HTN planning Agent] A risk-aware HTN planning agent is an HTN planning agent that solves risk-aware HTN planning problems $P_r$ and behaves by adopting the attitude $ATT$ defined in the planning problem. \end{definition}
+\begin{definition} [Risk-aware HTN planning agent] A risk-aware HTN planning agent is an HTN planning agent that solves risk-aware HTN planning problems $P_r$ and computes plans with the maximum expected utility by making informed planning choices that reflect its risk attitude expressed by a utility function. \end{definition}